'Bursting at the Seams'

 Civec (pronounced sivech) marble, a soft white variety from Macedonia.
 Civec is now finding its way to prominence, replacing the depleted white statuary of 'Michelangelo’s Cave.'
 That base is a granite beach stone from here on the Sunshine Coast.

 These sculptures are now part of the collection of yet another art lover.
-I have a bit more of that Calcutta marble laying in my studio/yard.
+I have a bit more of that Calcatta marble laying in my studio/yard.
 I have yet more 'organic abstract' forms floating around in my head and heart. .
 Watch this space . . . !

 'Bearing Fruit'